kmf/flosscontrib.co.za/README.md

 #### All you need to do is issue a pull request.
 #### I will approve it and you are Done.

+If you want to can add a short BIO and projects you have committed to ... obviously in Markdown or Plain text.

 Here's the deal you need to be living in South Africa now (2013-08-26)

 Please spread the word.